muellerau/emtb/README.md

 Batch processor for blocres and blocfilt on cryoSPARC job output.

-written by Andreas U Mueller - 2021

 Batch process cryoSPARC job output with local resolution and local filtering using blocres/blocfilt.

 ## shoeshine
 Prepare a cryoSPARC job for Bayesian polishing in Relion.

-written by Andreas U Mueller - 2022

 Requirements: pyem >= 20220427